YustusKevyn/rollup-plugin-awesome-typescript/readme.md

 A plugin to make TypeScript development using Rollup fun again:

-- Beautiful, detailed error messages
+- **Blazing fast rebuilds**
+  Uses incremental builds to only ever recompile and reevaluate changed files.
+- **Awesome watch mode**
-- Watches all imported files (including type-only imports and ambient modules)
+  Monitors all contributing files, including type-only imports and ambient modules.
-- Blazing fast recompilations using incremental builds
-- Resolves path aliases specified in the TSConfig
+- **Detailed error messages**
+  Displays the erroneous code and its surroundings to provide more context on what went wrong.
+- **Monorepo ready**
+  Watches extended configuration files, supports project references and automatically resolves path aliases.

 <br>